 Also, it is noteworthy that over the past several years, dividend payments have approximated 100% of free cash flow.
 In isolation, such a higher percentage is not a positive indicator.

 A lower dividend payout ratio is generally better.
-It shows the company has ample room to raise the dividend in coming years.
-Or, withstand an earnings drop with out having to reduce the dividend.
+It shows the company has ample room to raise the dividend in the coming years.
+Or, withstand an earnings drop without having to reduce the dividend.
 A consistently profitable business like Altria’s with minimal capital investment requirements can typically sustain a higher payout ratio.

 Above all, Altria has an investment grade, low credit risk rating.
 The ratings are provided by two of the big rating agencies: Moody’s and S&P. This is a solid rating.
 Most noteworthy, a good sign for Altria and its lenders.